B.G 2.16

 asataḥ kāraṇasya sataḥ brahmaṇaśca abhāvo na vidyate॥

-'asat' is from the cause, and 'sat' indicates the brahman who is devoid of distortions, un-becoming.
+'asat' is from the cause and 'sat' indicates the brahman; un-becoming does not come to light.

 "prakṛtiḥ puruṣaścaiva nityau kālaśca sattama"

-"'Prakrti' and 'Purusha' are said to be eternal, and time is 'sat'"
+"'Prakrti' and 'Purusha' are said to be eternal, and time is 'sattama'"

 iti vacanāt śrīviṣṇupurāṇe।